Business loans for hairdressers and beauticians

 What costs do I need to consider?

-There are many costs to think about when running a hairdressers or beauty salon.
+There are many costs to think about with running a salon that may require a business loan as a hairdresser or a beautician.
 At the very least, you'll need to think about the following:

-- Equipment.
-A professional hairdresser needs an array of expensive specialist tools, such as scissors, brushes, clippers, razors, dryers and salon chairs, not to mention mirrors, interior decor, a cash register and a computer.
-A beauty salon requires tanning and massage beds, spa baths and other specialised equipment for skin and facial treatments.
+A professional hairdresser needs an array of expensive specialist tools.
+A beauty salon requires massage beds, spa baths and other specialised equipment for skin and facial treatments.

-- Premises.
-Buying or renting a commercial premises is a major cost for any hairdresser or beautician (unless you run your business from home or provide your services in customers' homes).
+Buying or renting a commercial premises is a major cost for any hairdresser or beautician (unless it's the case that you run your business from home, or provide your services in customers' homes).

-Do you have any tips for buying an existing beauty salon or hairdressers?
+Tips for buying an existing beauty salon or hairdressers

 Buying an existing business is a serious undertaking.
 You may be buying just the business and leasing the premises (leasehold) or buying a business and a commercial property (freehold).
 Either way, you need to do your research and seek expert advice where required.